Agoric/documentation/main/smart-contracts-tutorials/guess-configuration.md

-# Guess37 - Reward
+# Guess game - Configuration

-In the [previous step](./guess37-multiple), we used the guess37 contract and used it in a way that multiple people can interact around it
+In the [previous step](./guess-multiple), we used the guess37 contract and used it in a way that multiple people can interact around it

 In this section, we discover how to configure a contract